techbysample/gagrid/ReadMe.md

 **Genetic Algorithm (GA)** is a method of solving optimization problems by simulating the process of biological evolution.
 A **GA** continuously enhances a population of potential solutions.
 With each iteration, a **GA** selects the *'best fit'* individuals from the current population  to create offspring for the next generation.
 After subsequent generations, a **GA** will "evolve" the population toward an optimal solution.

-**Mutation** is the process genes within a chromosomes are randomly updates to produce new characteristics.
+**Mutation** is the process where genes within a chromosomes are randomly updates to produce new characteristics.

 **Population** is the collection of potential solutions or Chromosomes.